Şahmelik, Beşikdüzü: Culture

 Turkmen Çepni's culture is going on from place to place.
 In Şahmelik, it is possible to find the regional meal of Blacksea which is rare for example; nettle soup also molasses can be made by every type of fruit.
 Education level is higher than the other districts and has pretty much trained human.

 Geography

 The distance is 56 km from Trabzon to Şahmelik, 11 km from Beşikdüzü to Şahmelik.
 Neighbor villages are Ardıçatak, Çakırlı, Kutluca, Korkuthan, Kalegüney, Yenicami.

 Population

 Economy

-The district's economy is based on agriculture and livestock. Şahmelik which livelihood is difficult because of agricultural policy of especially nut and tea is immigrating.
+The district's economy is based on agriculture and livestock.
 Local community produces nut, tea and kiwi.